-29. Avoid foods you may be sensitive to.
-This is particularly true for sugar, grains, and pasteurized dairy.
+29. Avoid foods to which you may be sensitive This is particularly true for sugar, grains, and pasteurized dairy.
 Sensitivity reactions can cause excess congestion, gastrointestinal upset, bloating and gas, and other problems.

 30. Have your adrenals checked by a good natural medicine clinician.
 Scientists have found that insomnia may be caused by adrenal stress.

 31. If you are menopausal or perimenopausal, get checked out by a good natural medicine physician.
 The hormonal changes at this time may cause sleep problems if not properly addressed.

 32. This Technique Will Help You Sleep & Address a Myriad of Emotional Issues: Emotional Freedom Technique (EFT).
 Most people can learn the basics of this gentle tapping technique in a few minutes.
 EFT can help balance your body’s bioenergy system and resolve emotional stresses deep within your subconscious that are contributing to your insomnia.
 The results are typically long lasting and improvement is remarkably rapid.

 33. Increase your melatonin.
 Sunlight in the daytime (along with full spectrum fluorescent bulbs in the winter) is the best way to increase levels naturally and absolute complete darkness at night.
 If needed, consider a safe, natural sleep supplement containing melatonin.
 In scientific studies, melatonin has been shown to increase sleepiness, help you fall asleep more quickly, stay asleep, decrease restlessness, and reverse daytime fatigue & foggy thinking.
 Melatonin is a completely natural substance and has many other health benefits.